joshuanianji/joshuanianji.github.io/README.md

 # joshuanianji.github.io

-The code for my personal website!
+Code for my personal website.

-It also contains the compiled code for some legacy projects I've worked on.

 ## Run Locally

-Open up the project ina devcontainer, then run the following
+Open up the project in a devcontainer, then run the following

 ```
 pnpm i